The-Martyr/the-martyr.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Guanyu Zhou**, a third-year undergraduate student interested in artificial intelligence.
 My current research interest is in **multimodal large language models (MLLMs)**.
 Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to action recognition and causal inference.
-I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems. **At this stage, I am committed to finding a more effective multimodal alignment solution / unified multimodal models.** If you're interested in collaborating with me on this topic, feel free to email me!😄
+I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems. **At this stage, I am committed to finding a more effective multimodal alignment solution (try  unified multimodal models first).** If you're interested in collaborating with me on this topic, feel free to email me!😄

 <br>
 # 📅 News